ibtechitsolutions/docker-couchdb/README.md

     -e COUCHDB_USERNAME=myusername \
     -e COUCHDB_PASSWORD=mypassword \
     -e COUCHDB_DBNAME=mydb \
-    frodenas/couchdb
+    kobretti/couchdb-with-cors
 ```

 #### Persistent data

-The CouchDB server is configured to store data in the `/data` directory inside the container.
-You can map the
-container's `/data` volume to a volume on the host so the data becomes independent of the running container:
+The CouchDB server is configured to store data in the `/usr/local/var/lib/couchdb/` directory inside the container.
+You can map this path to a volume on the host so the data becomes independent of the running container:

 ```
 $ mkdir -p /tmp/couchdb
 $ docker run -d \
     --name couchdb \
     -p 5984:5984 \
-    -v /tmp/couchdb:/data \
+    -v /tmp/couchdb:/usr/local/var/lib/couchdb \
-    frodenas/couchdb
+    kobretti/couchdb-with-cors
 ```

 ## Copyright

 Copyright (c) 2014 Ferran Rodenas.
-See [LICENSE](https://github.com/frodenas/docker-couchdb/blob/master/LICENSE) for details.
+See [LICENCE](https://github.com/frodenas/docker-couchdb/blob/master/LICENSE) for details.